weigao10/Thyme.ly/README.md

 To run the web scraper, use `npm run scrape` after making the appropriate edits inside the scraper file.

+If you are in the top-level repo directory you can also use `npm run electron-dev` or `npm run server-dev` to `cd` into the appropriate directory and run in development mode.

 ## Team

   - __Full Stack Developers__: Andrew Lee, Brian Lee, Wei Gao